My Professional Journey

 In my spare time, I love to craft and sing.
 My family has a fierce love of music so you will often find us jamming together, and before COVID-19, with friends as well.
-Our grandbaby also keeps us busy and we try to spend as much time with her as possible.
+Our grandchildren also keeps us busy and we try to spend as much time with them as possible.

 Working with families during their perinatal year is my heart work…my life’s work.
 I am committed to caring for and supporting marginalized and underrepresented communities.
 I believe that everyone has to the right to experience equitable, respectful, comprehensive, personalized, and evidence-based care.
 This was the foundation of my business in 2001 and continues to be so today.
 In my 20+ years as a birth worker, I have learned that every pregnant person, every baby, and every situation is different.
 You will never be lumped into a group of people, but instead, will be respectfully treated as the beautiful, individual human being that you are.